David Mack (police officer): Early life

 As an athlete, David Mack ran track for Locke High School and was champion at the CIF California State Meet at 880 yards for two years in a row.

 He attended the University of Oregon where he ran track with his high school rival Jeff West.
 After West transferred to UCLA, Mack considered following suit, but was convinced to stay at UO by coach Bill Dellinger.
-While in college, Mack dated later world record holder in the 100m & 200m, Flo Jo.
+While in college, Mack dated the world record holder in the 100 m and 200 m, Flo Jo.
 In 1980, as a freshman in college, he finished sixth in the Olympic Trials.
 Mack won three Pac-10 conference titles in the 800 and in his junior year, the NCAA Division I Championship in the 800 meters.

 As a professional, Mack ran for Santa Monica Track Club.
 He qualified for the United States national team, running the 800 metres in the 1983 World Championships in Athletics but failed to advance to the final.
 He was the rabbit in Sydney Maree's 1500 meter world record and one week later rabbited Steve Ovett to surpass that record.
 A stress fracture in his shin caused him to fail to make it out of the heats at the 1984 USATF Championships.
 In 1985 he ran 1:43.35 seconds which at the time was the second fastest time ever by an American and still ranks 9th fastest.
 He failed to advance from the heats in the 800m at the 1987 World Championships in Athletics.
 Beset by fatigue from iron deficiency, his last professional race was in 1988.

-Police career

-Mack joined the Los Angeles Police Department (LAPD) in 1988.
-He first worked as a patrol officer and then as an undercover narcotics officer.
-Mack next moved to a late shift in West Los Angeles in 1990, where he began a relationship with Errolyn Romero, a nineteen-year-old ticket taker at the Baldwin Theatre.
-Mack was awarded the LAPD Medal for Heroism in 1993 for shooting a drug dealer who reportedly threatened his partner, Rafael "Ray" Pérez, although the event described by the two was later discovered to be a lie, and that the officers additionally had planted a gun on the suspect.